Yejashi/obsidianNotes/Research/LLNL Project/Roadblocks/Function Level Collection.md

 - Basic block `BB2` within `foo` has constant folding applied.

 If we only track function-level passes, you will incorrectly conclude that no optimizations were applied to foo.
+However, by also tracking block-level passes, you can correctly identify that optimizations were applied to parts of the function.